Welcome to Polly Heron's website.

 Meeting Dot

-If you enjoyed the feature at the top of the page about Belinda as a character, you may like to look at this blog about Dot Green, a Railway Girls character who captured readers' hearts right from the start of the series.
+If you enjoy the Railway Girls series, written as Maisie Thomas, you may like to look at this blog about Dot Green, a Railway Girls character who captured readers' hearts right from the start of the series.

 Click here to see the blog.

-If you are on Twitter, you may like to know that I have set up a new account for myself as Polly.
+If you are on Twitter, you may like to know that I have an account for myself as Polly.
 Here it is - I hope you'll pop across and follow me.
 If you do, please say hello!
-(Just to avoid any confusion, yes I do still have the Susanna Bavin account on Twitter.)
+My Twitter handle is @Polly_Heron - don't forget that underscore!

 * * * *